chef/chef-web-docs/chef_master/source/debug.rst

 ``-o RUN_LIST_ITEM``, ``--override-runlist RUN_LIST_ITEM``
    Replace the current run-list with the specified items.

+   New in Chef Client 12.0.

 ``-r RECIPE_URL``, ``--recipe-url RECIPE_URL``
    The URL location from which a remote cookbook tar.gz is to be downloaded.

 ``-s SECONDS``, ``--splay SECONDS``
    A random number between zero and ``splay`` that is added to ``interval``.
 Use splay to help balance the load on the Chef server by ensuring that many chef-client runs are not occuring at the same interval.
 When the chef-client is run at intervals, ``--splay`` values are applied first, then the chef-client run occurs, and then ``--interval`` values are applied.

+   Changed in Chef Client 12.0 to be applied before the chef-client run.

 ``-u USER``, ``--user USER``
    The user that owns a process.
 This is required when starting any executable as a daemon.